saipramod/TocMassager/plugins/README.md

 ﻿# TocMassager.Docfx.Extension
-- This extension is to help massage toc titles, declared in tokenreplace.json.
+- This extension is to help massage toc titles, through a simple find/replace as declared in tokenreplace.json.
+- This will be useful for azure devops wikis, where the actual file names on disk differ from what is rendered in the UX

 # Usage